cyinghan/unity_rl_mouse_env/README.md

 ```

 ## Python Script
-The scripts is modified off of nikhilbarhate99's (https://github.com/nikhilbarhate99/PPO-PyTorch) PPO script.
+The scripts is modified off of nikhilbarhate99's (https://github.com/nikhilbarhate99/PPO-PyTorch) PPO script to work with the Unity MLAgent environment.
 The scripts reads from a pretrained resnet18 cutout model and use it to process the images from both eyes.
+Original source of the cutout model is found at (https://github.com/uoguelph-mlrg/Cutout).
 The image vectors are then combine with proprio vector containing the odour gradients to be used as input features.

 The current training script supports a single agent and additional agent will require more cameras which generates additional overheads.

-Hyperparameters in the script must be tuned manually inside the script and most of the parameters are constant except for the action stdev which supports decay.
-Also
+Hyperparameters in the script must be tuned manually inside the script and most of the parameters are constant except for the action stdev and clipping which supports decay.

 ## Unity Executable and Editor